-Parents often mistake heft and size for protection, an assumption can lead to constant headaches, particularly for parents with kids who carpool to and from school or soccer practice in other people’s cars, or who just have a revolving cast of young riders in and out of their own backseat.
-It’s also based on a faulty premise.
+Parents often mistake heft and size for protection, which is based on a faulty premise.
 A heavy seat isn’t necessarily safer, and there are plenty of lighter seats that keep kids safe.
 Our favorite booster seats are nice and portable — lightweight and easy to disassemble, deflate, and/or fold down — making them attractive choices for parents with kids on the go.
 Some of them convert from high-backed seats suitable for smaller kids to backless seats as your kid gets bigger.
 And all of these booster seats meet the Federal Motor Vehicle Safety Standard 213.

 Our picks also scored at least three stars on the NHTSA’s five-star ease-of-use ratings, a measure of how easy it is to read the instructions, install correctly, understand labels, and secure a child into the seat.